 Authority: Public Law 99-244

-Black History Month is recognized every February and during this time, the nation celebrates the history, accomplishments, and contributions African Americans have made in the U.S. In 1926, historian and author Dr. Carter G. Woodson, instituted the first week long celebration in February to raise awareness to African American contributions to U.S. history and culture.
-This month was chosen because it includes the birthdays of Abraham Lincoln and Frederick Douglass, two key figures in the history of African Americans.
+Black History Month is recognized every February and during this time, the nation celebrates the history, accomplishments, and contributions Black Americans have made in the U.S. In 1926, historian and author Dr. Carter G. Woodson, instituted the first week long celebration in February to raise awareness to African American contributions to U.S. history and culture.
+This month was chosen because it includes the birthdays of Abraham Lincoln and Frederick Douglass, two key figures in the history of Black Americans.
 In 1976, the week became a month and President Ford issued the first Message on the Observances of Black History Month in that year.
 Annually, the Association for the Study of African American Life and History (ASAALH), founded by Dr. Woodson, sets the theme for the month.

 March: Women's History Month